StPfeffer/fag-spring-boot/README.en-US.md

 - Sends automatic notifications to users involved in a successful transaction through an external service.

 ### Transaction Authorization:
-- Incorporates an external authorization service (Mocky) to validate transactions before completion.
+- Incorporates an external authorization service to validate transactions before completion.

 ## Project Structure